-The soft sandy beach stretches along the village, for those who don’t really enjoy sandy beaches, there are some coves and areas where you can also find pebbles.
+The soft sandy beach stretches along the village, for those who don’t enjoy sandy beaches, there are some coves and areas where you can also find pebbles.

 As in most of the northern coast, the beach is exposed to winds, but you will find different small areas protected by piers.

 The beach is very well-organized, you can rent umbrellas or use the showers, but also enjoy all the activities offered by local water sport and diving centers.
-The entrance to the sea is very comfortable, while the shallow crystal-clean waters are simply perfect for small kids.
+The entrance to the sea is very comfortable, while the shallow crystal-clear waters are simply perfect for small kids.

 If you visit, don’t miss the magical sunset time in Gouves, they’re super romantic and picturesque.